ttu700/Business-Data-Analyst-Portfolio/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-3F4F75.svg?style=for-the-badge&logo=Plotly&logoColor=white)

 # Data Analyst Portfolio
-Welcome to my personal data analyst repository.
+Welcome to my data analyst repository.
 Here you will find a collection of projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI

 ## About Me
 Hello, I am a UCI new graduate eager to drive business growth through data-driven insights and optimize operations as a dedicated data analyst.